Teacher in Charge: Ms J. Botting.

 Term 1

-Topic: Introduction to Greek Mythology: gods and heroes
+Topic: Greek Mythology: Gods, Heroes and Monsters

-Assessment: Internal AS 91204 v2: Demonstrate understanding of the relationship between aspects of the classical world & aspects of other cultures.
+Internal Assessment AS 91204 v2: Demonstrate understanding of the relationship between aspects of the classical world & aspects of other cultures.
 (6 credits)

 Term 2